calenwalshe/calenwalshe.github.io/content/post/paper-accepted-jov/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Our paper Detection of Occluding Targets in Natural Backgrounds is in press at JoV."
+title: "Our paper on the detection of occluding objects in natural images is published in the December issue of the Journal of Vision."
 subtitle: ""
 summary: ""
 authors: []